-2.13 Impact of new and amended IFRS Standards that are effective for the current year The following amendments are effective for the period beginning 1 January 2023:
+2.13 Impact of new and amended IFRS Standards that are effective for the current year The following amendments are effective for the period beginning 1 January 2024:

-- ▶ IFRS 17 Insurance Contracts; - Disclosure of Accounting Policies (Amendments to IAS 1 Presentation of Financial Statements and IFRS Practice Statements and IFRS Practice Statement 2 Making Materiality Judgements); - ► Definition of Accounting Estimates (Amendments to IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors); - > Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Amendments to IAS 12 Income Taxes); and - International Tax Reform Pillar Two Model Rules (Amendments to IAS 12 Income Taxes) (effective immediately upon the issue of the amendments and retrospectively).

-The above amendments to IFRS Standards and Interpretations have not had an impact on the disclosures or on the amounts reported in these financial statements.

-2.14 New and revised IFRS Standards in issue but not yet effective
+- Supplier Finance Arrangements (Amendments to IAS 7 & IFRS 7); - Lease Liability in a Sale and Leaseback (Amendments to IFRS 16); - Classification of Liabilities as Current or Non Current (Amendments to IAS 1); and; - ► Non current Liabilities with Covenants (Amendments to IAS 1). - > The above amendments to IFRS Standards and Interpretations have not had an impact on the disclosures or on the amounts reported in these financial statements. - 2.14 New and revised IFRS Standards in issue but not yet effective

-The following UK-adopted IFRSs have been issued but have not been applied by MedAccess in these financial statements.
+The following UK adopted IFRSs have been issued but have not been applied by MedAccess in these financial statements.
 Their adoption is not expected to have a material effect on the financial statements unless otherwise indicated: